 Zoysia Grass Spring Insect Control

 If your lawn has suffered from insect damage around this time in the past, it is a good idea to apply a broad-spectrum insecticide at this time to prevent them from coming back again.
 If the insecticide is a granular product, be sure to water it in so that it soaks into your soil.
 If it is a liquid product, you will either need to attach it to the end of your garden hose or tank mix it.
-Some of the most common spring insects in zoysia are white grub worms, chinch bugs and billbugs.
+Some of the most common spring insects in zoysia are white grub worms and billbugs.
 You can read more about these insects in our Insect Identification blog.
 Refer to some of our most popular and effective insect control products below.

 Zoysia Grass Spring Fungus Control

 As previously mentioned, circular brown or yellow spots may start to show up as zoysia comes out of dormancy.
 This is a sign of disease and you may need to make applications of a systemic fungicide.
 Even if you don’t have disease in your lawn, it’s still good practice to apply it preventively to keep disease from taking over—especially if you’ve had disease in the past around this time.
 Systemic fungicide applications should take place before you apply any spring fertilizer.
 If you have fungus in your lawn, the nitrogen found in fertilizers oftentimes feeds it and helps it spread.
 Apply a systemic fungicide and wait a few weeks before applying any fertilizer.

 - Coverage: One bottle covers 2,500 sq. ft.